ryanblakeley/terrafarm-frontend/NOTES/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
-    with a clear title and description.
+    against the development branch, and please include a clear title and description.

 **IMPORTANT**: By submitting a patch, you agree to allow the project
 owners to license your work under the terms of the [Creative Commons BY-NC-ND 3.0 License](http://creativecommons.org/licenses/by-nc-nd/3.0/).